oslokommune/okctl/userdocs/src/getting-started/run-virtual-environment.md

 | OKCTL_PS1                 | *not set* | If set, `venv` will use this as the PS1 in the executed subshell.      |
 | OKCTL_SHELL               | true      | Override which shell to run.
 For instance `/bin/sh`.                   |

-Any occurence `%env` in `OKCTL_PS1` will be replaced by the okctl environment.
+Any occurrence `%env` in `OKCTL_PS1` will be replaced by the okctl environment.
 This makes it possible to get the okctl environment in your custom OKCTL_PS1.
 A use case for this can be when combining with the `venv_ps1` built-in:

 ```bash